apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  Which means they won't have to pass the role range test.
 All others use the range field to define authority over a particular set of roles, in a hierarchical structure.

-c.
-Some APIs (#'s 1 - 12 listed below) do organization checks, matching the org on the ADMIN role with that on the target user or permission.
- There are two types of organziations, User and Permission.
-For example, de/assignUser(User, Role) will verify that the caller has an ADMIN role with a user org unit that matches the ou of the target user.
- There is a similar check on grant/revokePermission(Role, Permission), verifying the caller has an activated ADMIN role with a perm org unit that matches the ou on the target permission.

 ### The list of Services that enforce ARBAC02.

 |  #  | **Services**                   | UserOU Check | PermOU Check | Role Range Check | **ADMIN Permissions**                                                                             |